MapStory/mapstory-community/items/guided-stories.md

 ### Tech plan/notes

+One idea is to store the center and zoom level in a special annotation.

 ### Wireframes
 Main question to answer is what is the composition interface?
 How do people set the location for the